Switzerland is considered a top place for skiing in Europe. It is home to some of the most luxurious resorts and best ski slopes.

 You can expect heights between 1229 and 2865 meters here.
 Arosa and Lenzerheide were once stand-alone ski resorts but now they are linked to each other as well as other areas via cable-car.
 Both resorts are well-known for their half pipes.
 Arosa is a better option for beginners as the slopes are gentler and well-groomed.
 If your looking for a steeper more challenging ski run then head over to Lenzerheide.
 Besides the amazing skiing at this great ski resort in Switzerland, you will also one of the best views and great mountain dining.

-If you are traveling with kids then this is the best family-friendly ski resort in Switzerland.
+If you are travelling with kids then this is the best family-friendly ski resort in Switzerland.
 There are a total of 5 kids areas between the resorts which offer great activities and will keep them busy for days.
 Arosa-Lenzerheide is reached with a scenic train that for me is a great highlight of a stay here.
 It is also considered one of the best resorts for beginners and intermediaries and perfect for getting your ski legs wet if your looking for practice.
 Find out more about skiing at Arosa here.

 How Much Can I Expect to Pay for a Day Pass at Arosa-Lenzerheide?